Find Grad Schools

 Is There Job Demand for Chemistry Professors?

 There were about 26,300 jobs for Chemistry Professor in 2016 (in the United States).
 New jobs are being produced at a rate of 9.9% which is above the national average.
 The Bureau of Labor Statistics predicts 2,600 new jobs for Chemistry Professor by 2026.
-Due to new job openings and attrition, there will be an average of 2,300 job openings in this field each year.
+There will be an estimated 2,300 positions for Chemistry Professor per year.

 undefined